alineayumi/alineayumi/README.md

 ----

 - 🔭 I’m currently working on cub3d (42) and app development for The Swim App
-- 🌱 I’m currently learning Flutter, Raycasting
+- 🌱 I’m currently learning Flutter, Raycasting, Python and Web Development
 - 👯 I’m looking to collaborate on Frontend Development
 - 💬 Ask me about C, Flutter
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aline-fukuhara-5b4831a0/)